jefffhaynes/BinarySerializer/README.md

         public List<string> Names { get; set; }
     }

 Some formats and protocols will define a set of fields of specified size, with "optional" trailing fields.
-This is a pretty nasty way to define a specification, but our goal here is to maximize interoperability with existing specs and we may have not have a say in the matter.
 In the following example, EntryLength will either be 32 or 36, depending on whether or not Age is specified.
 If age is null during serialization, the framework will update EntryLength to be 32, or 36 if Age is present.
 If EntryLength is 32 during deserialization, the framework will return a null value for Age.
 If EntryLength is 36, the framework will deserialize the Age value.

     public class Person
     {